solliancenet/microsoft-mysql-developer-guide/artifacts/02-01-CloudDeploy-Vm/README.md

 This is a simple app that runs PHP code to connect to a MYSQL database.

-The app is running in an Azure VM.
-The App needs to be exposed to the internet via port 80 in order results to display.
+The app is running in an Azure VM and the App needs to be exposed to the internet via port 80 in order results to display.

 ## Test the Application #1